Getting Started with ReactJS: A Basic Guide for Beginners

 ReactJS is a popular JavaScript library used for building UIs.
 It was developed by Facebook, and it has gained immense popularity in recent years due to its efficiency and simplicity.

 ReactJS uses a virtual DOM (Document Object Model) instead of directly manipulating the actual DOM.
 This means that when changes are made to the UI, ReactJS calculates the minimal number of updates needed and only applies those changes to the real DOM.
-This approach results in better performance compared to traditional manipulation methods as it minimizes costly manipulations on the actual browser DOM.
+This approach results in better performance compared to traditional manipulation methods as it minimises costly manipulations on the actual browser DOM.

-The prerequisite for learning ReactJS is that one should have basic knowledge of HTML5, JavaScript & CSS.
-Today we will discuss what ReactJS is and how we can learn and work with it.
+Today we will talk about what ReactJS is and how we can learn and work with it.
 Note that we will talk about React Native later.

 What is ReactJS and why is it Useful?

 Well, talking about React, it’s simply a view layer, whereas AngularJS is a completely different framework.
 Therefore, you cannot create a dynamic web application using only ReactJS.
-In simple words, while Angular is a totally complete JavaScript framework for various application development, React is simply meant for interface development.
+In simple words, while Angular is a totally complete JavaScript framework for various application development projects, React is simply meant for interface development.
 Also, remember that AngularJS doesn’t support the Node.js platform, so you don’t use Node.js in the front end when working with React.

 Get ReactJS open-source project from GitHub, for more info click here: https://github.com/facebook/react